 Targeting mullet at Geelong

 This is a great location to mullet a bread and butter species that school up in big numbers.
 They are fun to catch on light spinning gear and a great fish species to introduce beginners to fishing.
-Mullet respond well to berley, so berley an isolated area with a mix of bread, tuna oil and chook pellets.
-Good baits include bread, dough, live maggots, pilchard, and prawns. remember that Mullet have small mouth so remember to cut these baits up into small pieces.
+Mullet respond well to berley, so berley an isolated area with a mix of bread, tuna oil, and chook pellets.
+Good baits include bread, dough, live maggots, pilchard, and prawns. remember that Mullet have small mouths so remember to cut these baits up into small pieces.
 You can also use soft plastics small minnow and grub style soft plastic with a slow constant retrieve.
 Scents such as S-Factor or Procure certainly helps.
 Most mullet are quite small therefore a 7-foot rod in a 1-3 or 2-4 kilo class, paired with a 1000, 2000 or 2500 reel spooled with 2-6-pound braid and equivalent leader.

 Eels, scorpionfish and Gurnards can be very common catches in these areas.
 Especially if night fishing.
 Always handle fish with care and don’t handle it at all if you’re not sure what species it is.
 I have seen people catch these and curiously hold to find out what type of species of fish it is.
 This is very dangerous and a small prick from one of its spikes will have you in a hospital with severe pain.
 So do be careful if you don’t know what type of species it is, then ask someone around you before handling it.
 I have also had some mates have an encounter with hammerhead sharks.

 The freshwater areas such as the Barwon river hold a large volume of snakes, particularly tiger snakes so do take care in these areas.
 Images of fish supplied VFA and DEPI.
 All images and videos shown on the Geelong Fishing Location Guide are Fishing Mad originals.